 Cholecysto-cutaneous fistulas present as an uncommon complication of neglected calculous cholecystitis.
 This condition has also been associated with acalculous cholecystitis or carcinoma of the gall bladder.
 A significant proportion of patients with this condition present with nonspecific symptoms and rarely disclose a history of previous gallbladder disease.
+Once the gallbladder wall is inflamed, it starts to necrosis if left untreated.
+Complete wall necrosis results in leaking of the bile into the adjacent tissue.
+One of the potential sites of leaking is the abdominal wall and eventually the covering skin resulting in cholecysto-cutaneous fistula.

 Obstruction of the biliary outflow by a gallstone is thought to play a significant role in the pathophysiology of the development of this condition.
 Obstruction of the cystic duct leads to increased intra-gallbladder pressure.
 Unrelieved obstruction to the bile outflow leads to compromise of gallbladder wall blood circulation as well as lymphatic drainage which eventually results in necrosis of the gallbladder wall.
 An open perforation of the gallbladder pericholecystic abscess follows.
 Once perforated, the gallbladder may drain into the peritoneal cavity, localized causing Perito-ni localized abscess.
 This abscess can then develop into an external fistula due to its adherence to the abdominal wall.
 It expels its contents through an area of least resistance or shortest route.
 Conditions such as polyarteritis nodosa, typhoid, trauma, or drug treatments such as steroids, may be predisposing factors.
 Carcinoma of the gallbladder is known to present with an external fistula.
 Cutaneous gallbladder fistula is usually a late sequelae of chronic biliary tract disease.
 It has also been reported after inadequate treatment with acute cholecystitis